Apollo (horse): Racing career

 Unraced at age two, Apollo made his first three starts as a three-year-old in April 1882 in New Orleans.
 He finished second in his first start on April 11 in the Pickwick Stakes, run at a distance of 1 1/4 miles.
 He then finished second in a couple of one-mile heats a week later.
 On April 26, he broke his maiden in the Cottrill Stakes over a distance of 1 1/2 miles.

 On May 16, Apollo entered the 1882 Kentucky Derby, then run at a distance of 1 1/2 miles, as part of a field of fourteen.
 The 4-5 favorite was Runnymede, a multiple stakes winner, while Apollo was grouped with two other horses as a field entry at 10–1.
 Apollo broke near the back of the pack but worked his way up to sixth after a mile.
 Runnymede was in third, positioned on the outside to avoid traffic.
 Turning into the stretch, Runnymede made his move and took the lead in deep stretch, looking the likely winner.
 However, Apollo closed with a "cyclonic rush" and caught up in the final strides, winning by half a length.

 The two horses met up again just six days later in the Clark Stakes, with Runnymede winning "in a canter" while Apollo finished third.
 Runnymede and Belmont Stakes winner Forester were retroactively acknowledged as the co-champion three-year-olds of 1882.
 Apollo had a solid season himself, winning a total of ten races from 21 starts and only finishing out of the money once.
-In addition to the Derby and his maiden win in the Cottrill Stakes, he also won the Coal, St. Leger, Drummers and Montgomery Stakes.
+In addition to the Derby and his maiden win in the Cottrill Stakes, he also won the Coal Stakes, Drummers Stakes, St. Leger Handicap, and Montgomery Handicap.

-As a four-year-old in 1883, Apollo started 30 times, winning fourteen of them, including the Merchant Stakes.
+As a four-year-old in 1883, Apollo started 30 times, winning fourteen of them, including the Merchant's Stakes.
 He also finished second seven times and had six third-place finishes.
 In September alone, he won seven consecutive races.